iStumblerLabs/SparkKit/README.md

 # SparkKit

-Small, Simple and Fast; Line, Pie, Dial, Bar and Grid Views for macOS, iOS and tvOS
+Small, Simple and Fast; Line, Pie, Dial, Bar, Ring, Stack and Grid Views for macOS, iOS and tvOS

 ## Dependencies